 Wider view of the 1-2-1 layout

-Two things I particularly liked about the seat: one, the dual power ports AND dual USB ports, at arm level instead of on the bottom part of the seat, and the double armrests, one at the aisle and one at the window.
-The power and USB ports up high are especially useful if you need to work on your laptop; similar to my comment on the setup in the Y cabin, this makes it much easier to keep your computer plugged in without getting your legs all tangled up with the wires.
-A small detail that I think has significant utility.
-The double armrests, meanwhile, come in handy if you’re trying to multitask, such as working on your computer and your phone at the same time.
+Two things I particularly liked about the seat: one, the dual power ports AND dual USB ports, at arm level instead of at the bottom of the seat, and the double armrests, one at the aisle and one at the window.
+The power and USB ports up high are especially useful if you need to work on your laptop; similar to my comment on the setup in the Y cabin, this makes it much easier to keep your computer plugged in without getting your legs tangled up with the wires.
+A small detail that has significant utility.
+The double armrests, meanwhile, come in handy if you’re trying to multitask.
 I could comfortably keep my computer on the tray table, while conveniently keeping my phone handy but out of the way on the window-side armrest (see photo of the upright seat above to see how the two armrests are configured).

 If you’re short like me and are afraid you won’t be able to reach the TV screen, fear not – a parallel controller is located on the aisle side that also controls the seatback entertainment system.
 Seat controls are housed in an iPhone-looking contraption next to the TV controller.
 NOTE: if you want to use one of the four pre-set positions, you have to keep pushing the virtual button until your seat reaches the desired position and stops moving.
 Of course, you can customize the seat any way you wish if you don’t like one of the default settings.

 Impressions of the Flight

 Since this was just a Plain Jane revenue flight, we didn’t have a fancy send-off or water cannon salute.
 The FAs offered a pre-departure beverage of water or orange juice during boarding, and confirmed meal selections for breakfast.